nickfargo/course/src/pipeline.coffee.md

                     futuroid.then __proceed__, __rescue__
                     return

-**Synchronous catch** — If the returned value represents a control statement, allow an invocation to interpret and react to it; otherwise the pipeline must automatically recover to `running`, with `value` piped to the element that follows the `catch`.
+**Synchronous catch** — If the caught value represents a control statement, allow an invocation to interpret and react to it; otherwise the pipeline must automatically recover to `running`, with `value` piped to the element that follows the `catch`.